orocommerce/documentation/install_upgrade/installation_quick_start_dev/service/installation_via_UI.rst

    .. image:: /install_upgrade/img/installation/wizard-2.png

-   The values defined in the :ref:`configuration parameters <book-installation-github-clone-configuration-params>` will be filled in automatically, but they can be changed.
+   The default values will be filled in automatically, but they can be changed.

 4. For the *Configuration*, provide the following information: